SaudZafeer/Hostinger-manager/README.md

 # About Hostinger-manager💻
-Are you looking for a bot that can download your newest report?
+Are you looking for a bot that can download your newest report of your shopify account?
 Hostinger-manager is the best solution for you.